romi-v/pilot_project_sql/README.md

 - **SQL** - most of my analysis was performed using sql, allowing me to query the database and gain critical insights
 - **postgresql** - the chosen database management system, ideal for handling the job posting data
 - **pgadmin4** for executing queries
-- **ChatGPT** to speed up some of the steps
+- **ChatGPT** to speed up some steps of the process
 - **Git, GitHub** for version control and for sharing my scripts :)

 ## The Analysis

-Each query for this project aimed at investgating specific aspects of the data job market.
+Each query for this project aimed at investigating specific aspects of the data job market.

 1. Top paying remote data analyst jobs

-To identify the highest-paying job offers I filtered data analyst positions by average yearly salary and location, focusing on reemote jobs.
+To identify the highest-paying job offers I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the highest-paying opportunities in the field.

-   _Overview over the top 10 highest paying remote job opportunities for Data Analysts_
+   _Overview over the top 10 highest paying remote job opportunities in 2023 for Data Analysts_

 | **Job ID**  | **Company**                                      | **Job Title**                                    | **Job Type** | **Salary ($)** |
 |------------|------------------------------------------------|-------------------------------------------------|-------------|---------------|